Contents

 Park Guell Barcelona Heritage Site

-Nature & Biodiversity at Park Guell
+Nature & biodiversity at Park Guell

 Park Guell has been designed in a way to protect and promote the nature and biodiversity of the area.